Yvon Lamberts returns to Marais, this time not as an art dealer but as a bookseller and modern publisher. «I want to do something more humanistic»

 The closure and the return of Yvon Lambert Paris

-Five years ago, on 31 December 2014 Le Figaro announced a shock for the art world: with the closing of Galerie Lambert, 108 di Rue Vieille du Temple in Paris.
+Five years ago, on 31 December 2014 Le Figaro announced a shock for the art world: the closing of Galerie Lambert, 108 di Rue Vieille du Temple in Paris.
 It had been opened by the French art dealer Yvon Lambert in 1966 and found premises in Marais in 1986.
-The news arrived three years after the closure of the Manhattan branch, which couldn’t survive competition from the US art market. «It is not a political decision, but the effect of time, my awareness that the art world is different from the one I like.
-I want to do something more humanistic», commented Lambert back then.
+The news arrived three years after the closure of the Manhattan branch, which couldn’t survive competition from the US art market. «It is not a political decision, but the effect of time, the realization that the art world is different from the one I loved.
+I want to do something more humanistic, less focused on money and obsession with prices,» commented Lambert back then.

-Today, Lambert is 83 years old and owner, together with his daughter Eve, of the Yvon Lambert, libraire éditeur, a bookshop in the center of Paris, in Rue des Filles du Calvaire, 14.
+Lambert, now 83 years old, and his daughter Eve own Yvon Lambert Libraire Éditeur, a bookshop in the center of Paris, in Rue des Filles du Calvaire, 14.
 A return to the quarter of Marais, this time as a bookseller and modern publisher.
-The bookshop sells art books, limited editions, specialist books, objets d’art, and art work collections.
+The bookshop sells art books, limited editions, specialized publications, objets d’art, and art collections.
 Océan, by the American David Horvitz, is a collection of watercolors worth 1,500 euro, published and sold by the Lambert imprint in a limited edition of 50 copies.
 The protagonist is the Pacific Ocean seen from the beach of Roncho Palos Verdes, California, during summer 2017.
 All of the copies are signed by Horvitz, the artist from Los Angeles, considered the equivalent of the Fluxus group timewise, and author of the project entitled Mood Disorder—a high-resolution photo that circulates freely online.
 The picture portrays the artist in the foreground, dressed in black, head bowed and in his hands, with the sea in the background.
 In 2012 Horvitz uploaded the image to the ‘mood disorders’ Wikipedia page and since then the photo has been used for articles and posts about the subject.

 Still a gallery